moliver28/research-handbook/content/handbook/business-technology/data-team/platform/python-guide.md

     if i > 4:
         foo.remove(i)

-# Bad!
+# Bad
-## Don’t make multiple passes through the list.
+## Don’t make multiple passes through the list

 while i in foo:
     foo.remove(i)

-## Good!
+## Good
-# Use a list comprehension or generator expression.
+# Use a list comprehension or generator expression

 # comprehensions create a new list object
 filtered_values = [value for value in sequence if value != x]